JasonHatfield/BibleVerseSearch/README.md

 ## Bible Verse Application

 ### Application Details

 - **Create a Bible Verse Application** based on the following business requirements

-	- [x] Import an existing data source into a SQL server.
-Utilize the "scrollmapper/bible_databases" repository, available in your assigned readings, to obtain an MS SQL version of the import file.
+	- [x] Import an existing data source into an SQL server.
+Utilize the "[scrollmapper/bible_databases](https://github.com/scrollmapper/bible_databases)" repository, available in your assigned readings, to obtain an MS SQL version of the import file.

 	- [x] Develop a **Bible Verse Search** page containing a search form with the following form elements: